rfjvanderburg/ELT_Guide_Stars/README.md

 Workbook 2 uses the Gaia simulated Universe to explore the fraction of problematic binary stars for ELT operations (as defined by their angular separation and flux ratio).

+CNN_binary_classification.ipynb trains a CNN to classify sources into single stars and extended objects based on HST imaging data.
+This trained model will be central to the next stage, where we aim to obtain a similar classification based on entirely different data (Gaia only).